Table of Contents

 Yes.
 Open the Teams tab settings and paste the topic GUID into Set your default view (optional).
 After you save the tab, the viewer opens that BCF topic automatically each time the tab is opened.

 Yes.
-Select the BCF topic in the Teams IFC Viewer and click the Share button in the upper-right corner.
+Select the BCF topic in the IFC Viewer for Microsoft Teams and click the Share button in the upper-right corner.
 The generated Teams deep link opens the same tab with that topic selected, so the saved BCF issue context is shown again for the recipient.

 Which permissions need to be granted with the setup?